wslack/wslack-dhsagiledemo/pages/intro.md

 DHS programs and projects in the application of solid systems-engineering discipline.
 The SELC provides significant detail on systems engineering and its application and execution.
 Agile is one approach that encompasses the SELC’s flexible framework and can be leveraged as appropriate as part of a DHS acquisition approach.
-The SELC Tailoring Examples for Selected Types of DHS Acquisition Programs4 provides an example of how an Agile IT program could tailor its systems engineering approach (and how it differs from traditional practices) to more effectively encompass user requirements and produce a product in an Agile manner.
+The [SELC Tailoring Examples for Selected Types of DHS Acquisition Programs](SELC Tailoring Examples for Selected Types of DHS Acquisition Programs) provides an example of how an Agile IT program could tailor its systems engineering approach (and how it differs from traditional practices) to more effectively encompass user requirements and produce a product in an Agile manner.
 Readers should refer to the DHS SELC Instruction Manual or one of its supplemental guides for any systems engineering topic not